mohammadshahidbeigh/mindVault/README.md

-# Research Paper Management System
+# MindVault

 ## Overview

-This Research Paper Management System is a web application designed to help researchers and academics organize, manage, and collaborate on research papers.
+MindVault is a web application designed to help researchers and academics organize, manage, and collaborate on research papers and other academic resources.
 It provides a user-friendly interface for uploading, categorizing, and searching research papers, as well as tools for collaboration and analysis.

 ## Features

 - User authentication and authorization
-- Upload and manage research papers
+- Upload and manage research papers and personal notes
-- Categorize papers with tags and metadata
+- Categorize content with tags and metadata
 - Advanced search functionality
-- Collaboration tools for sharing and commenting on papers
+- Collaboration tools for sharing and commenting on content
 - Data visualization for research trends and metrics
 - Responsive design for desktop and mobile use